-Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of approval by the institutional IACUC and/or IRB, as appropriate, will be required before funding can occur.
+Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of approval by the institutional IACUC and/or

+IRB, as appropriate, will be required before funding can occur.

-Budget and Duration: Are the budget and the duration appropriate for the proposed work?
+Budget: Is the budget appropriate for the proposed work?